jduimovich/action-test/README.md

 Test
-Demonstrate the use of a local file and YQ
+Demonstrate the use of a local file and YQ.

+Generic action triggering.